 where:

 ResponderTransmitOffset is the Responder Transmit Offset subfield value, in microseconds, in the TDD SSW Ack frame with the End of Training subfield equal to 1.
-This value is the summation of two factors: a) the first factor is the duration from the end of the first TDD SSW frame or TDD SSW Ack frame to the start of the corresponding Announce frame; b) the second factor is TXTIME(TDD SSW), which is a fixed value.
+This value is the summation of two terms: a) the first factor is the duration from the end of the first TDD SSW frame or TDD SSW Ack frame to the start of the first transmit opportunity for responder; b) the second factor is TXTIME(TDD SSW), which is a fixed value.

 CountIndex is the Count Index subfield value from the respective TDD SSW or TDD SSW Ack frame

+Subsequent opportunities for the responder to transmit to the initiator are separated by the value of the Transmit Period subfield in the last TDD SSW Ack frame.

+For the unscheduled TDD beamforming procedure, equations (3) and (4) establish transmit opportunities to exchange TDD Beamforming frames, and equations (5) and (6) establish transmit opportunities to exchange frames other than TDD Beamforming frames after TDD beamforming training completion with the responder.

+In the unscheduled TDD beamforming procedure, upon transmission of the last TDD SSW Ack frame with End of Training subfield equal to 1, the initiator shall be ready to receive a Probe Request frame from the responder at the time offset indicated by equation (6).
+The initiator shall then, at the time offset indicated by equation (5), transmit a Probe Response frame to the responder that includes a TDD Slot Structure element and a TDD Route element that lists the ordered pairs of TX sector IDs and decoded RX sector IDs obtained during the TDD beamforming training with the responder.

-Equations (3), (4), (5) and (6) indicate the time offset calculation in case unscheduled TDD beamforming is performed.
-In case scheduled TDD beamforming is used, the initiator shall send TDD SSW and TDD SSW Ack frames in the TDD slots assigned for BF TDD slots from the initiator to the responder.
+In the scheduled TDD beamforming procedure, the initiator shall send TDD SSW and TDD SSW Ack frames during BF TDD slots assigned to transmit from the initiator to the responder.
+The exchange of TDD Route elements takes place during non-beamforming TDD slots available to the initiator and to the responder after completion of the TDD beamforming training with the responder.

 Editor: Change Section 10.42.11.3 as follows